IT'S ALL ABOUT SAVING LIVES

 Get your applications in EARLY!

-GRADUATES RETURN WEEK OF FEBRUARY 2ND
+GRADUATES RETURN WEEK OF MARCH 15TH!

 You’ve asked us HOW you can help support our PAWS dogs and their trainers!
 Here is it!